mugayoshi/blog-posts/mac_setup.md

 - [ ] Alfred
   - https://www.alfredapp.com/

+# Other Apps
+- Spotify

 # Setups for Engineers
 It’s recommended to follow these steps **in order**.

 1. Homebrew https://brew.sh/
+   1. During the installation of Homebrew, Command Line Tools for Xcode needs to be installed.
-   1. It’s installed along with Git
+   2. It’s installed along with Git
 2. set up a shell (Mac’s default shell is zsh)
    1. create and edit ~/.zsh if necessary
 3. IDE (VSCode in my case)
    1. If you need to set a Python interpreter, set */usr/local/bin/python3.11*
-4. Docker desktop
+4. Docker Desktop

 ### Optional tools